DrAShabut/AndroidDev/session-5.md

 Since this application is intended to work on earlier versions of Android, it will also be necessary to make use of the appropriate Android support library.

-## Creating the Example Project
+## Creating the Fragment Example

-Create a new Android project from File --> New --> New Project, within the resulting new project dialog, choose the Empty Activity template before clicking on the Next button.
+Create a new Android project from File --> New --> New Project.
+Within the resulting new project dialog, choose the Empty Activity template before clicking on the Next button.
 Enter "FragmentExample2 into the Name field and specify com.example.leedstrinity.fragmentexample as the package name.
 Before clicking on the Finish button, change the Minimum API level setting to API 26: Android 8.0 (Oreo) and the Language menu to Java.

 ## Creating the First Fragment Layout